Aeroflot Flight 1912: Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104B, registered СССР-42405 to the West Siberia Civil Aviation Directorate, a division of Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-104B, registered CCCP-42405 to the West Siberia Civil Aviation Directorate, a division of Aeroflot.
 At the time of the accident, the aircraft operated 19,489 flight hours and sustained 9,929 pressurization cycles.

 Crew

 The crew of the fatal flight took over in Novosibirsk.
 A total of eight crew members were aboard the flight, of which five were from the cockpit crew.